agormp/seqconverter/README.md

 Retrieve subset of sequences:
-  --subsample N         Randomly extract N sequences from sequence set --select "REGEXP"     Select sequences where substring of name matches regular expression --discard "REGEXP"    Discard sequences where substring of name matches regular
+  --subsample N         Randomly extract N sequences from sequence set --select "REGEXP"     Select sequences where substring of name matches regular
                         expression
+  --discard "REGEXP"    Discard sequences where substring of name matches regular
+                        expression
   --subset NAMEFILE     Retrieve sequences listed in NAMEFILE --remseqs NAMEFILE    Discard sequences listed in NAMEFILE --filterpos VARIANT[,VARIANT,...]
                         Retrieve sequences containing specific residues on specific positions.
-Syntax is: <POS><RESIDUE>, possibly in a comma-separated list.
+Syntax is: <POS><RESIDUE>, possibly in a comma- separated list.
 Example: 484K,501Y --filterdupseq        Remove duplicate sequences (keeping one of each); print names of removed sequences on stderr.
   --filterdupname       Remove sequences with duplicate names (keeping one of each).
 If